hapax/hapax.github.io/assets/teaching.md

 That would take a lot of money, a lot of time, and a lot of collaboration with the professional navigators, people who know the landscape and use the trails.
-I certainly haven't done this work, and I

 ## The role of beauty